CLOTHES - EGYPTIAN:

 Both sexes shaved their heads as well as their bodies for cleanliness, wigs were worn as decorative apparel a custom that went on for thousands of years.

 Egyptians loved to wear jewellery.
 Neck collars were very popular and made from clay beads, gold, glass and semi-precious stones.
 Peasant women also wore jewellery but obviously of lesser quality.
 The wearing of Amulets, usually in the form of their favourite gods and goddesses, was also very common.

 The Ancient Egyotians also used pouches tided around their waist - the earliest form of the modern day handbag and not unsimilar to today's money-pouches.
 Ancient 'handbags' have been found in tombs and these sometimes had connective straps to make them easier to carry and free up their hands.
 The ancient Egyptians were masters of the art of weaving which allowed them to incorporate a wide range of artistic expression in terms of style, construction and decoration.

 The bags would have been made from woven reeds, leaves and grasses or made from linen.
 Weaving is one of the worlds oldest forms of craftwork that is both practical and decorative.
 The wealthier you were the more decorative your bag was.

-A couple of ancient handbag (shoulder strap and clutch) and a modern handbag - both totally recognisable as such, showing little has changed over thousands of years.
-The modern handbag is one of mine from a range called 'Sahara' - which I thought was very apt.
-Click on the bag to see other colours in the same range.
+A couple of ancient handbags (shoulder strap and clutch) both totally recognisable as such, showing little has changed over thousands of years.

 Creams and oils were used to stop the ancient Egyptian's skin from drying out in the hot desert sun.
 Eyeshades and lip paints were made from different minerals.
 Favourite colours for eye makeup were green and black.